U + Ur Hand

-"U + Ur Hand" is a song by American pop singer Pink.
-It was lined up as the third single from her fourth studio album I'm Not Dead (2006).
-It was released on August 28, 2006, and ignited controversy due to its explicit lyrical content and strong language.
-The song was written by Pink, Max Martin and Dr. Luke, the same trio who wrote Pink's previous hit single "Who Knew" and the song is also co-written by Rami Yacoub.
+"U + Ur Hand" (pronounced "you and your hand") is a song by American pop singer Pink.
+It is the third single from her fourth studio album I'm Not Dead (2006).
+It was released on August 28, 2006, and ignited controversy due to its explicit lyrical content.
+The song was written by Pink, Max Martin and Dr. Luke, the same trio who wrote Pink's previous hit single "Who Knew"; the song is also co-written by Rami Yacoub.
 The two songs eventually became Pink's first two singles to receive Platinum certifications from Recording Industry Association of America (RIAA) and the first two among a series of hits by Martin and Dr. Luke that followed, including Pink's first solo number-one hit on the US Billboard Hot 100, "So What".

-"U + Ur Hand" is credited for re-energizing Pink's career in the US and sales of I'm Not Dead in the country, as the album re-entered the Billboard 200 with the song's success, after weeks out of the chart.
-It peaked at number nine on the Billboard Hot 100, becoming Pink's seventh top-ten hit on the chart, and was ranked number 29 on Billboard's year-end chart for 2007.
+The song peaked at number nine on the Billboard Hot 100, becoming Pink's seventh top-ten hit on the chart, and was ranked number 29 on Billboard's year-end chart for 2007.
 The single performed well internationally, peaking atop the radio charts of the Czech Republic and Hungary and reaching the top 10 in over 10 other countries.